Hórreo: Distribution

-The oldest document containing an image of an hórreo is the Cantigas de Santa Maria by Alfonso X "El Sabio" (song CLXXXVII) from the 13th century.
-In this depiction, three rectangular hórreos of gothic style are illustrated.
+Horreos are found throughout the northwest of the Iberian Peninsula: in northwestern Spain and Northern Portugal.
+Although they are most commonly found in Spain in Galicia and Asturias, they are also found in Léon, Zamora, Cantabria, the Basque Country, and Navarre.

+Approximately 100,000 hórreos are found in Galicia, another 30,000 in Asturias, about 400 in León, about 30 in Cantabria, about 20 in Navarre, and almost negligible amounts in the Basque Country and Zamora, in addition to an undetermined number of them in Northern Portugal.

 Types

+There are two main types of hórreos: rectangular-shaped, the more extended, usually found in Northern Portugal, Galicia, and coastal areas of Asturias; and square-shaped found in Asturias, Léon, western Cantabria, and eastern Galicia.
+They are made entirely of stone, of stone with wooden side walls, entirely of wood, of wood on stone feet, or even of brick.
+The roofs are usually covered with tiles, although some are covered with thatch, slate, or stone.

-There are several types of Asturian hórreo, according to the characteristics of the roof (thatched, tiled, slate, pitched or double pitched), the materials used for the pillars or the decoration.
+In Asturias, those square-shaped with a pyramid hip roof with a single central peak are hórreos; while those rectangular-shaped with a hip roof with a central rige are paneras.
+They are classified according to the characteristics of the roof (thatched, tiled, slate, pitched, or double pitched), the materials used for the pillars, or the decoration.
 The oldest still standing date from the 15th century, and even nowadays they are built ex novo.
-There are an estimated 18,000 hórreos and paneras in Asturias, some are poorly preserved but there is a growing awareness from owners and authorities to maintain them in good shape.
+Some of them are poorly preserved but there is a growing awareness from owners and authorities to maintain them in good condition.

-The longest hórreo in Galicia is located in Carnota, A Coruña, and is 35 m long.
+The longest hórreo is located in Carnota (A Coruña) and is 35 m long.

-Other similar granary structures include Asturian paneras (basically, big hórreos with more than four pillars), cabaceiras (Galician round basketwork hórreo), trojes or trojs in Castile or silos.
+Other similar granary structures include cabaceiras (Galician round basketwork hórreo), trojes or trojs in Castile, or silos.